 Examples of system or network security violations include, but are not limited to the following:

-- Failing to secure your system against abuse.
+- Failing to secure your system against use by others.
 You are responsible for configuring and securing your devices to prevent damage to the Thomas network and/or the disruption of service(s) to others.
 You are responsible if unknown third parties utilize your device at any time.
 It is your responsibility to ensure that your devices are configured in a secure manner, and to take corrective actions on vulnerable or exploited systems to prevent continued abuse.
 You may not, through action or inaction, allow others to use your devices for illegal or inappropriate uses, and/or any other disruptive, provoking, or abusive behavior that is in violation of this AUP;

 - Knowingly uploading or distributing files that contain viruses, Trojan horses, worms, time bombs, cancel bots, corrupted files, or any other similar software or programs that may damage the operation of another’s device or property of another;